 - Get the server ID and a list of valid server metric names from the API.

 - Use the API to get the server metric data values.

 For more information, see the API examples for servers (v2).

 To list all servers, including old servers currently not listed in the UI's Servers index, use New Relic's REST API.
 Then, include the

-SERVER ID in the server's URL to go directly to that server's Overview dashboard:
+SERVER ID in the server's URL to go directly to that server's Overview page:

 For more help

 Additional documentation resources include:

 - View a server's alert information (how to view information about a server's alert policies, conditions, violations, and other activity directly from New Relic Servers)

 - New Relic Servers for Linux (requirements and installation)